 *APPLIANCES: Cooking in the residence halls or on fire escapes or windowsills is not permitted.
 Because of the danger of fire, no unauthorized electrical equipment or candles will be permitted; no changes in the wiring shall be made except by the College electrician, nor should outlets be overloaded.
 Small refrigerator units (no larger than 4.3 cubic feet) and microwaves (no larger than 1000 watts) are allowed-one to a room.
 Coffee pots, coffee makers, popcorn poppers with thermostatic controls, and blenders are permitted.
 Hot plates or refrigerators other than the small type mentioned previously are not allowed.
 In all cases any appliance must be in good condition and have adequate wiring.
 ONLY surge protectors with built-in 15 amp breakers are allowed.
 Extension cords, cube adapters or multi prong cords are not permitted.

 *KEYS: Each student must have a key to his room.
 If the key is not turned in to the Buildings and Grounds office AT THE TIME a student leaves college each year, changes rooms, or leaves during or at the end of the semester, a fee will be charged.
 The key is college property and still must be returned.
-There is a charge for the replacement of lost keys.

 *HOLIDAYS: All College-owned housing facilities are closed during holidays, including the summer.
 No student should enter a College-owned housing facility during the holidays, including the summer, without the prior approval of the Office of Student Affairs.